Baby tooth stem cells and dental tissue regrowth

 This clinical trial, led by Songtao Shi, is the result of 10 years’ research into the healing potential of dental pulp stem cells, known as human deciduous pulp stem cells (hDPSC).

-At the moment, the transplant can only be performed on children with stored milk teeth.
+At the moment, the transplant can only be performed on children with stored milk tooth stem cells.
 Tests are just beginning for regrowing dental tissue in adults.
 However there’s no doubt that this is an exciting step towards a new routine therapy for children.